patrickkabwe/dpo-pay-node-sdk/README.md

 - `checkPaymentStatus`: This method checks the status of a payment request to the DPO API.

 ### Examples
+For detailed examples, please refer to the [examples](examples) directory.

 #### Initiate Payment